ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `No_Drop` - The object cannot be dropped via the controller
   * `Drop_Anywhere` - The object can be dropped anywhere in the scene via the controller.
   * `Drop_ValidSnapDropZone` - The object can only be dropped when it is hovering over a valid snap drop zone.
- * `public enum SecondaryControllerActions` - The types of actions the secondary controller will have on the object on a secondary grab attempt
-  * `No_Action` - Nothing will happen to the grabbed object if a secondary controller attempts to grab it.
-  * `Swap_Controller` - The object will be swapped after another grab attempt to the secondary grabbing controller.
-  * `Custom_Action` - The object will be manipulated by the script provided in the `Secondary Custom Action` parameter.
  * `public int usingState` - The current using state of the object. `0` not being used, `1` being used.
 Default: `0`
  * `public bool isKinematic` - isKinematic is a pass through to the `isKinematic` getter/setter on the object's rigidbody component.